One of the things I really love about writing is when you find your characters in a place that they created all by themselves.

 Aiden needs to get over himself, because Jeremy has a long road to recovery, and he’s going to need Aiden’s promise of love every step of the way.
 Jeremy has new scars on his face and body to deal with, and his heart can’t afford any more wounds.

 When their friend’s baby needs some special care, the two men find common ground to firm up their shaky union.
 With Aiden’s support and his boss’s inspiration, Jeremy comes up with a plan to make sure Ariadne’s little blackbird comes into this world with everything she needs.
 While Jeremy grows into his new role as protector, Aiden needs to ease back on his protectiveness over his once-timid lover.
 Aiden may be a wolf in student’s clothing and Jeremy may be a rabbit of a man, but that doesn’t mean they can’t walk the wilds of Granby together.

 Blackbird at Dreamspinner

 Blackbird at Amazon

-Here's some reviews by folks who liked it:
+Here’s some reviews of folks who liked it:

 Love Bytes Reviews